Convergence for score-based generative modeling with polynomial complexity: Theoretical framework and proof sketches

-\end{thm} For our setting, we will take the ``bad sets" $B_n$ to be the set of $x$ where $\ve{s_\te(x) - \nb \ln p}$ is large, $q_n$ to the be discretized process with estimated score, and $\ol q_n$ to the be discretized process with estimated score except in $B_n$ where the error is large.
-Because $\ol q_n$ uses an $L^\iy$-accurate score estimate, we can use existing techniques for analyzing Langevin Monte Carlo~\cite{vempala2019rapid,erdogdu2021convergence,chewi2021analysis} to bound $\chi^2(\ol q_n||p_n)$. \begin{proof} We bound using condition 1 and Cauchy-Schwarz:
+\end{thm} For our setting, we will take the ``bad sets" $B_n$ to be the set of $x$ where $\ve{s_\te(x) - \nb \ln p}$ is large, $q_n$ to be the discretized process with estimated score, and $\ol q_n$ to be the discretized process with estimated score except in $B_n$ where the error is large.
+Because $\ol q_n$ uses an $L^\iy$-accurate score estimate, we can use existing techniques for analyzing Langevin Monte Carlo~\cite{vempala2019rapid,erdogdu2021convergence,chewi2021analysis} to bound $\chi^2(\ol q_n||p_n)$. \begin{proof} First note that if some $Z_k\in B_k$ for $0\le k\le n-1$, then for the smallest such $k$, we have $\ol Z_k = Z_k\in B_k$; the same is true if $\ol Z_k\in B_k$ for some $0\le k\le n-1$.
+We then bound using condition 1 and Cauchy-Schwarz:

 The second inequality then follows from the triangle inequality and Cauchy-Schwarz:

 \end{proof}

 It now remains to give $\chi^2$ convergence bounds under $L^\iy$-accurate score estimate.
 The following theorem may be of independent interest.